ccj99/SAFARI/README.md

     The implementation of four methods of local differential privacy.
 (Rappor, SH, GRR, OLH)
 - **./include/util.h ./src/util.cpp** :
     Some tools, sush as calculating mutual information and Cantor expansion.
-- **./include/safari.h ./src/safair/phase_one.cpp ./src/safair/phase_one_with_lasso.cpp ./src/safair/phase_two.cpp ./src/safair/learning_hierarchi.cpp** :
+- **./include/safari.h** :
+    The implementation of Safari.
-    The implementation of Safari. phase_one.cpp in the first phase without lasso. phase_one_with_lasso.cpp in the first phase with lasso. learning_hierarchi.cpp learn the k-thin chain model.
+    - **./src/safair/phase_one.cpp**: The implementation of the first phase without lasso.
+    - **./src/safair/phase_one_with_lasso.cpp**: The implementation of the first phase with lasso.
+    - **./src/safair/learning_hierarchi.cpp**: The implementation of learning the k-thin chain model.
-    phase_two.cpp in the second phase without lasso.
+    - **./src/safair/phase_two.cpp** : The implementation of the second phase and rebuild ranking dataset.
 - **./src/naive/naive_main.cpp** :
     The main of naive method.
 - **./src/safari/safari_main.cpp** :